bishal04-tech/travel/README.md

 Environment Variables

-Create a .env file in the project root.
+Created a .env file in the project root.
 Common variables used by the project :

 MONGO_URI=your_mongodb_connection_string
 PORT=3000